teey-tech/teey-tech/README.md

 <div>

-  👨‍💻 Student at Generation in training for becoming a java FullStack dev!
+  👨‍💻 Formed at Generation Brasil and now i am a java FullStack dev!

   🎓 I have a bachelor degree in Information System.

-  🖥️ Experience on PHP FullStack and WordPress.
+  🖥️ You can find about my experiences in the icons below.

   📫 You can find me by clicking the links bellow.